If you’re looking for help for depression, you’ve come to the right place.

 Adults aren’t the only ones plagued by depression.
 The National Institute of Mental Health estimated that in 2015 alone, 3 million U.S. adolescents between the ages of 12 and 17 had one or more major depressive occurrence.

 One of the prominent symptoms of depression is feeling isolated and alone.
-Ironically, many individuals experience depression during their lifetime which means you may be feeling alone while in the company of many others who are feeling lonely too.
+Ironically, many individuals experience depression during their lifetime, which means you may be feeling alone while in the company of many others who are feeling lonely too.
+Irvine Christian Counseling offers support to help navigate these feelings and find connection.

 What causes depression?
 Many things can trigger it such as going through a nasty divorce, the loss of a loved one or even medical conditions like mental illness or diabetes.